-The Chinese President was to visit Pakistan last year during his South Asia trip to India, Sri Lankan and the Maldives but postponed it due to political unrest in the country with opposition leader Imran Khan staging a protest in Islamabad for alleged rigging in 2013 polls that were won by Prime Minister Nawaz Sharif.
+The Chinese leader was to visit Pakistan last year during his South Asia trip to India, Sri Lankan and the Maldives but postponed it due to political unrest in the country with Pakistan's opposition leader Imran Khan staging a protest in Islamabad for alleged rigging in 2013 polls that were won by incumbent Pakistan Prime Minister Nawaz Sharif.

 Pakistani and Chinese leaders over the years have pledged robust cooperation in several fields and described their relationship as an "all-weather" friendship.